fireundubh/playwithfire/papyrus-anti-patterns/using-nested-loops.md

 EndWhile
 ```

-If there were 20 items in the outer array, and 20 items in the inner array, these nested loops would require 400 iterations to fully complete.
+If there were 20 items in the outer array, and 20 items in the inner array, these nested loops together would require 400 iterations to fully complete.

 ## Best practice